Tuesday, January 31, 2012

 A Faraway Island is the first book in a four book series by Swedish author, Annika Thor, about two Austrian-Jewish sisters who are sent to live in Sweden during the Second World War.
 The books were written in 1996 and have recently been translated from Swedish into English.
 The first two books have recently been published by Random House Yearling Books, with the final two slated to follow soon, although no date has been issued as to when.

 Annika Thor was born into a Jewish family living in Goteborg, Sweden sixty years ago.
-Thor considers that had her grandparents not immigrated from Belarus in the early 1900's, she would likely not have been born.
+Thor considers that had her paternal grandparents not immigrated from Belarus in the early 1900's, she would likely not have been born.
 After the Kristallnacht in November, 1938, the Jewish community in Sweden arranged for the transport of over five hundred Jewish children from Germany, Austria and Czechoslovakia to safety.
 Sadly, the parents of these children were never allowed to immigrate with them, and many never saw their children again in this life.
 The Jewish children generally ended up living in rural areas, very different from their middle class upbringing.
 The cultural shock, in addition to the stress of relocating alone, must have been enormously traumatic.
 As with many Jewish children who were placed with families of other faiths, often their cultural and religious heritage was not respected.
+Thor based her books on "interviews with about a dozen of the real refugees who shared their childhoods, their letters, and their diaries, as well as on the research of Ingrid Lomfors, a Jewish historian in Sweden who explored the destinies of the five hundred refugee children."

 This book will be of interest to girls, aged 8 to 12 who enjoy historical fiction.
-I'll review the next in the series as soon as it comes on our library bookshelves!

 Book Details: